Table of Contents

 Vox, Myntra, Magebit.
 These renowned publishers and agencies intensively use AMP on their websites to serve up mobile users the best speed and performance.
-Many popular websites, like Tasty.co, built their entire websites with AMP.
+Many popular websites, such as Tasty.co, built their entire websites with AMP.

 Accelerated Mobile Pages, or simply AMP, is an open-source project for mobile-first web initiated and supported by Google.
-If you are on this page, I’m sure you already know about all the perks this technology can yield to the website owners.
+If you are on this page, I’m sure you already know about all the perks this WordPress AMP technology can yield.

-In short, the goal of this project is to deliver content incredibly fast by offering lightweight versions of your pages to mobile readers, increase overall engagement and, eventually, help you get impressive results with traffic and conversions.
-AMP makes it all possible.
+In short, the goal of this project is to deliver content to mobile readers incredibly fast by offering lightweight versions of your pages, increase overall engagement and, eventually, help you get impressive results with traffic and conversions.
+WP AMP makes it all possible.
 Proof.